xcart/xcart-docs/_pages/kb_en/general_setup/store_security/inaccessible_admin_area_after_enabling_https.md

 redirect_from:
   - /general_setup/inaccessible_admin_area_after_enabling_https.html
 ---
-Enabling HTTPS protocol for X-Cart when HTTPS in not properly configured on your server breaks access to X-Cart's Admin interface.
+Enabling HTTPS protocol for X-Cart when HTTPS is not properly configured on your server breaks access to X-Cart's Admin interface.
 To avoid this unpleasant situation, please ensure that HTTPS has been set up correctly on your server prior to enabling HTTPS support in X-Cart Admin.

 Although X-Cart does have an "HTTPS status check" feature, that can help you to detect some common problems like SSL certificate missing or invalid, there is no 100% accurate method that we could use to tell whether a secure protocol is or is not working for your specific server configuration.
 For this reason, please, think twice when deciding whether HTTPS support may be enabled in X-Cart.
 Before clicking the button, you should know what you are doing, or else it may mess up your site.